“This post may contain affiliate links. Please read my disclosure for more info.

 I’ve been going to the same shop for about 8 years, on the recommendation of my neighbor.
 The first time I went, I mentioned to the owner, George, that he was highly recommended by my neighbor.
 Right away, he wanted to know who.
 So already, I was developing a relationship.

-Here are two recent visits that’ll show why it’s best to find a reliable mechanic and stick with him:
+Here are two recent visits that’ll show why it’s best to find a good mechanic, develop and relationship, and stick with him:

 I brought my truck in for what I expected to be around a $150 repair.
 George called later, saying it was more work than he anticipated, but before doing anything, he stopped work and invited me back to the shop to show me.